japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getLocations(blockId: BlockId): Seq[BlockManagerId]
 ----

-`getLocations` xref:storage:BlockManagerMasterEndpoint.adoc#GetLocations[posts a blocking `GetLocations` message to BlockManagerMaster RPC endpoint] and returns the response.
+`getLocations` storage:BlockManagerMasterEndpoint.md#GetLocations[posts a blocking `GetLocations` message to BlockManagerMaster RPC endpoint] and returns the response.

-NOTE: `getLocations` is used when <<contains, BlockManagerMaster checks if a block was registered>> and xref:storage:BlockManager.adoc#getLocations[`BlockManager` getLocations].
+NOTE: `getLocations` is used when <<contains, BlockManagerMaster checks if a block was registered>> and storage:BlockManager.md#getLocations[`BlockManager` getLocations].

 == [[getLocations-block-array]] Get Block Locations for Multiple Blocks -- `getLocations` Method